How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 If there is an allergy to peanut butter in your home or you do not have peanut butter, you can substitute peanut butter with the following:

-DIY Pinecone Bird Feeders in 3-Easy Steps:
+DIY Pinecone Bird Feeders:

 1. Make a Hanger for Your Pinecone Bird Feed